DurthVadr/KafkaFL/README.md

 - `Dockerfile.client`: Docker configuration for the clients.

 ### Utilities
-- `run_local_kafka.py`: Alternative to Docker for running the system with less resource usage.
+- `run_local_kafka_no_docker.py`: Alternative to Docker for running the system with less resource usage.
+Supports command line options for customizing the run parameters.
 - `scripts/start_kafka.sh`: Helper script for starting Kafka manually.
 - `test_federated_learning.sh`: Script for testing the federated learning system.

 ## Features

 - **Federated Averaging**: Implements the FedAvg algorithm to aggregate model updates from multiple clients.
+- **Multiple Model Architectures**: Supports different model architectures including a standard CNN and LeNet for CIFAR-10 classification.
 - **Weight Compatibility**: Includes mechanisms to handle and adapt weights when there are minor architecture differences between server and client models.
 - **Robust Communication**: Uses Kafka for reliable message passing between server and clients.
 - **Model Serialization**: Efficient serialization and deserialization of model weights for transmission over Kafka.
 - **Accuracy Evaluation**: Clients evaluate model performance on test data after training.
-- **Lightweight Model Option**: Provides a smaller model that uses fewer resources for constrained environments.
 - **Comprehensive Logging**: Includes a custom logging system with colored output and file logging.
 - **Resource Optimization**: Includes options to reduce memory usage and optimize performance.